ga4gh/quality-control-wgs/docs/metrics_definitions/lr-read_number.md

 Template-level metrics shall exclude singleton reads for which no containing template is defined.
 Technology-specific implementation details (e.g., BX tags, SAM template identifiers, or other platform-specific tags) should be documented only where they deviate from the general metric definition.
 - **Comments:**
-use all the reads mapped+primary alignment or primary alignments only? excluding supplementary and secondary reads and duplicate reads are included.
+use all the reads unmapped+primary alignment or primary alignments only? excluding supplementary and secondary reads and duplicate reads are included.
   - **Count Inferred Template:**
 ```